In this section you will learn more about Beans and the

 (see the Properties section to learn

-how to declare properties), so these are properties inherited fromCanvas
+how to declare properties), so these are properties inherited fromCanvas.
+Clicking on each property brings up a property

 editor.
 The BeanBox provides default property editors

-for the primitive types, plusFont
+for the primitive types, plusFontandColor

 types.
-You can find the sources for these property editors inbeans/apis/sun/beans/editors
+You can find the sources for these property editors inbeans/apis/sun/beans/editors.

 Beans communicate with other Beans by sending and